-CGI (TSX: GIB.A) (NYSE: GIB) today released the findings from its 2016 consumer survey on digital financial services and how well financial service providers are meeting consumer needs.
-The 2016 survey, “FinTech Disruption in Financial Services,” examines how much value consumers place on a wide range of digital banking service concepts, market awareness, impediments to purchase, and their provider preferences for digital services.
+CGI (NYSE: GIB) (TSX: GIB.A) has released the findings from its 2016 consumer survey on digital financial services and how well financial service providers are meeting consumer needs.
+The 2016 survey, The 2016 survey, “FinTech Disruption in Financial Services,” examines how much value consumers place on a wide range of digital banking service concepts, market awareness, impediments to purchase, and their provider preferences for digital services.

 Today’s banks face an unprecedented array of challenges, including financial technology (FinTech) competitors that are striving to take a share of bank customers, products and revenues—and bank executives are paying attention.
 In CGI’s 2016 Global 1000 outlook report, which entails in-person conversations with business and technology leaders around the world, banking executives cited the accelerated transformation of banking as a top trend in order to address pressure from competitors, customers and regulators.
 To complement the discussions about the role of FinTechs in reshaping the banking industry, CGI’s latest survey now brings the voice of the consumer into the FinTech disruption equation.

 CGI surveyed 1,670 consumers in the U.S., Canada, the U.K., France, Germany, Sweden, Singapore and Australia and examined 12 leading FinTech-driven service concepts, including digital identity and fraud protection, aggregated personal financial management, mobile payments, personalized digital experience, and more.
 Key findings include:

 - More than 75 per cent of consumers expressed a preference to acquire new digital services from their current financial institution or another traditional provider over a non-traditional provider.

 - Seventy-eight per cent of consumers identified digital protection as a highly valued service, 83 per cent said they are aware of this service and 52 per cent said they intend to use it.